ArnavK-09/doped-caul/blog-outline.md

-# intro
+# 🚀 Introducing "Doped Caul" - AI-Powered Writing Platform for Technical Writers 🖋️

-## why?
+## 💡 Why?

-i created this project just for the sake of particpating in quest, and why im writing this article? just because for the sake of partipation nothing else! but surely this article woould be well written.

-## what am building?

-i built a platform where techinical writers can write their post efficiently with the help of ai, which can help to automaticcaly enhance and complete your article. you can also publish your article directly from platform without any hassle. een the ui is soo good and fully safe and secure environment just with github oauth login.

-# how it works?

-basically my frontend created using react, refine, copilotkit/react etc.. sends request to backend (initiated by `<CopilotTextarea />), the backend streams ai (here gpt-3.5 by openai) which is then appended to user's blog / post with their on will. the copilotkit keeps care to also send all context for app, beautiful prompt and other things to get out best results! all this makes this app powerfull which provides content according to needs!
+I created this project to participate in the [Quest](https://quine.sh/user/ArnavK-09) challenge, but more importantly, to provide a seamless writing experience for technical writers like yourself.
+This article aims to showcase the power of AI in enhancing your writing process and delivering high-quality content effortlessly.

+## 🔨 What's Being Built?

+"Doped Caul" is a cutting-edge platform that combines the expertise of human writers with the capabilities of artificial intelligence.
+It allows technical writers to create and publish their articles efficiently, with the help of an AI assistant that can automatically enhance and complete your work.
+The platform boasts a user-friendly interface, a safe and secure environment with GitHub OAuth login, and a streamlined publishing process, eliminating the hassle of managing multiple platforms.

+## 🧠 How Does It Work?

+At the heart of "Doped Caul" lies a powerful frontend built with React, Refine, CopilotKit/React, and other modern technologies.
+When you start typing in the `<CopilotTextarea />` component, it sends a request to the backend, which initiates a stream of AI-generated content using GPT-3.5 by OpenAI.
+This content is then seamlessly appended to your blog post or article, based on your preferences.
+The CopilotKit takes care of providing the necessary context, crafting beautiful prompts, and ensuring optimal results.

 ```scala
 Post Context -> CopilotTextarea -> Backend -> Stream Response -> Shown on Frontend -> Accepted by Writer
 ```

-# starting up project

-## name

-i know name is super wierd "doped-caul", welll well it doesnt really matches project aim but i was unable to find name so this name is suggested by my discord friends (rohan and komsenapati). thanks lol!

-## ui

-well i chose unocss because tero (creator of nuejs) article convicned me to use unocss instead of unocss , i really followed him blindly, and i love it. unocss is much comfortable and would use for future projects.

-## color scheme

-i really have 0 knowledge about color scheme so i choose tiktok color scheme suggested by and [article](https://designshack.net/articles/trends/best-website-color-schemes/) thanks!

-## framework
+## ✨ Getting Started

-i always wanted to give a try to [refine](https://refine.dev) but never got a chance. but today i created finally and i really love their ecosystem! its really and awesome and makes developmen faster by provided all sources for auth, db...etc!

-# prompt

-I just randomly wrote inefficient prompt for llm but you can change prompt with your choice in ` src/utilities/prompt.ts`

-## react??? huh

-i was really forced to use react because i chose refine frame work and have to use [copilot kit](https//copilotkit.ai) as it was base for the quest challenge! otherwise i really dont use react and im bad in it!

-# backend

-i really created just a simple api with express.js for providing interface to contact with openai with api key! i initialyy choose `@copilotkit/backend` but it isnt working well so i just use this snippet of code to stream responses
+### 🔖 Name

+Admittedly, the name "Doped Caul" might seem a bit peculiar at first, but it was a suggestion from my Discord friends (Rohan and Komsenapati), and I decided to embrace the quirky vibe.
+After all, a unique name can help us stand out in the crowded tech world! 😄

+### 🎨 UI and Color Scheme

+For the user interface, I chose [UnoCSS](https://unocss.dev), inspired by Tero (the creator of NueJS) and his compelling article on the benefits of using UnoCSS over traditional CSS frameworks.
+As for the color scheme, I opted for a vibrant palette inspired by TikTok, following the recommendations from [this article](https://designshack.net/articles/trends/best-website-color-schemes/).
+The combination of modern UI and eye-catching colors aims to create an engaging and visually appealing experience for our users.

+### 🛠️ Framework and Dependencies

+- I've always wanted to explore [Refine](https://refine.dev), a powerful framework that streamlines development by providing seamless authentication, database integration, and other essential features.
+This project was the perfect opportunity to dive into Refine's ecosystem, which has proven to be truly awesome and time-saving.

+- To integrate AI capabilities, I relied on [CopilotKit](https://copilotkit.ai), a requirement for the Quest challenge.
+While I was initially forced to use React due to the choice of Refine and CopilotKit, I've grown to appreciate its strengths despite my initial unfamiliarity with the framework.

+- For the backend, I created a simple API with Express.js to interface with the OpenAI API.
+Initially, I tried using `@copilotkit/backend`, but due to some compatibility issues, I opted for a more straightforward approach:

 ```typescript
 app.post("/", async (req, res) => {